ServeMeLlib/dev/README.md

 But in addition , to serve json in response to an REST request, create a server.csv file containing url/json mapping of url pathAndQuery mapping to the json filename containing the json that should be served.

 ----
-Ok, so you want to do more, like serve json as if you are calling a real real api server ?
+Ok, so you want to do more, like serve json as if you are calling a real REST api server ?
+No worries.
 I've got you covered !
 ----

 If you are using server.csv then note that the csv format is :